 COMMON SCAMS & STAYING SAFE

 Like any country, Thailand has its share of scamsters and conmen.
-Remember to use common sense and keep in mind the consequences of recklessness and indiscretion.
+Remember to use common sense, and keep in mind the consequences of recklessness.
 More on Thailand scams.

 A FINAL WORD OF CAUTION